sjafferi/sjafferi.github.io/posts/dev-design-process.md

 I decided I wanted to keep a minimalistic theme for my site and hence went with the repository view.

+So, when looking for ideas on how to display your web page, list out all of the content that should be displayed.

+Then, accumulate a list of webpages that visually display the content in a way that you find appealing and relevant.
+List out your own ideas for the visual hierarchy as well.

+This will give you a good starting point

 Next up is modification and design.

 ## Design

 Now we need to modify our chosen design to fit the functional requirements.

-I draw out rough designs on paper as a starting point and customize it as necessary.
-In the project's page, I knew I needed images and links, and hence found the appropriate spot for them in the github repo component.
+It helps to draw out a rough sketch of your designs and customize as necessary.

+For the project's page, I knew I needed images and links, and hence found the appropriate spot for them in the designs.

 Note: my artistic ability is very limited :(